k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 ### Connectivity

-Fabric server and Fabric Studio should have access (permissions) and connectivity (network) to all source & target systems.
+Fabric server and Fabric Studio should have access (permissions) and connectivity (network) to all sources & destinations.
 Cassandra and Kafka servers should be accessible from Fabric servers’ nodes.